 Bullying at work

 Bullying at work can be traumatic and make going to work unpleasant.
-Bullying can also cause long-term mental effects leading to sickness and absence from work.
+Bullying can also impact on your mental health and lead to sickness and absence from work.

 As bullying is secretive in nature, you may not have evidence of what is happening to you.
 You should therefore keep a diary of events of what is said and how this has made you feel, as incidents occur,

 Common examples of bullying at work are: